Speed bump: In the United Kingdom

 The Department for Transport defines the regulations for the design and use of road humps.

 Opposition

 Speed bumps in some areas have been removed after protests by local residents.
 Such protests cite the lack of any consultation as one factor.
 For example, complaints from Derby residents prompted the removal of 146 speed bumps from streets at a cost of £460,000.
 Similar incidents have been reported elsewhere in the UK.
-UK news sources reported a cyclist being killed in a crash while attempting to avoid a speed bump.